springload/react-accessible-headings/README.md

 In Development mode an exception will be thrown if attempting to render invalid HTML such as `<h7>`.
 In Production mode an error will be logged via `console.error`, and the value will be clamped from 1-6 (because `<h7>` is invalid HTML and it would be pointless to render that).

-All valid props for an HTML heading are accepted.
+All valid props / attributes for an HTML heading are accepted.

 Props: `offset`: _(Optional)_ this optional prop will override the default behaviour.
 The default behaviour is when you use `<H>` without this prop it will render the current heading level depth.
 If instead you want to render the `<H>` with a different `offset` (number) then provide this prop.